 Mount Kilimanjaro is one of the most iconic mountains in the world.
 Standing at 19,341 feet, it’s Africa’s highest peak and one of the Seven Summits.
-Conquering the mountain is something countless people dream about, and while the climb is both physically and mentally exhausting, anyone can achieve this feat with hard work, commitment, and determination.
+Climbing Mount Kilimanjaro is something countless people dream about, and while the climb is both physically and mentally exhausting, anyone can achieve this feat with hard work, commitment, and determination.
 To accomplish what’s sure to be one of the most fulfilling experiences of your life, preparation is key.
 Keep reading to find out what to pack and how to prepare for your journey to Mount Kilimanjaro.

 Although no special skill is required to climb Kilimanjaro, there’s a certain level of fitness you need.
 In the time leading up to your expedition, increase your activity.
 Walking, running, and cycling are all good ways to improve your fitness and prepare for the trek.
 It’s also important to check if there are any recommended or required vaccinations you need before leaving the country.